 When big artists such as Radiohead become disenchanted by the corporate world of greedy business men in the music industry, it’s all too easy for them to cut the ties and progress onward without a label.
 When you’ve already achieved a huge fan base, of course you can still achieve success when independently releasing future albums; people will flock to your music no matter how you market it if you’re already a well-known name.

 What about the little guys?
-If you’re a small, new artist trying to break through in the industry, it seems impossible for that to happen without getting noticed by a big record label and signing a deal with them.
+If you’re a small, new artist trying to break through in the industry, it seems impossible for that to happen unless you purchase streams for Spotify or get noticed by a big record label and sign a deal with them.
 Despite your hesitancy to take the plunge and go solo, however, there are more successful artists out there who ‘made it’ independently than you might think.
 Arctic Monkeys, for example, were one of the first bands to build a huge fan base using nothing more than their presence on the internet.
 The following pieces of advice might help you also become a successful independent musician.